 While Playa Jaco attracts many tourists, it remains clean throughout the year, the calm beach where people, including locals, can enjoy surfing, sunbathing, and sport fishing.

-Various local surfing schools to learn and classes available for those who want to surf and swim; different professional training is provided.
+Various local surfing schools and classes are available for those who want to surf and swim; different professional training is provided.

 7. Chirripo National Park

 The Chirripo National Park protects various habitats and wildlife species, making it a trivia night fun game for ecotourists and nature lovers.

 It is named after the country’s highest mountain, Cerro Chirripó; the park is a unique mixture of treeless mountain plateaus, marshlands, lush rainforest, and glacial lakes home to a good variety of flora and fauna abundantly present.